xmppo/node-xmpp-bosh/README.md

 ### Custom attributes on BOSH streams

-1. If a stream creation request has the 'ua' attribute, it shall be included in all events that involve that session.
-This is useful when embedding this library
+1. If a session creation request has the 'ua' attribute, it shall be included in all events that involve that session.
+This is useful when embedding this library.

 2. If a stream restart request has the 'stream_attrs' attribute set, then the value of that attribute is assumed to be a stringified JSON object which is subsequently parsed and every key/value pair is added